xmeng1/shibboleth-identityprovider/custom/README.txt

-The custom directory contains the information necessary to build extension for the Shibboleth IdP and SP at the same time they are built, and have these extensions bundled with their respective war filee.
+The custom directory contains the information necessary to build extension for the Shibboleth IdP and SP at the same time they are built, and have these extensions bundled with their respective war file.

 1. Directory Structure
     custom